-Staging environment (Beta) · Cloudflare SSL docs
+Staging environment (Beta)

 Step 4 (optional) — Push certificate back to staging

-If you roll out a custom (modern) certificate to production and encounter issues, you can push that certificate back to your staging environment for additional testing:
+If you roll out a custom (modern) certificate to production and encounter issues, you can deactivate that certificate to delete the certificate from the edge and then push the certificate back to your staging environment for additional testing:

 - Navigate to SSL/TLS > Edge Certificates.